 - 1 tbsp Worcestershire sauce

-- Take a medium saucepan/frying pan and melt 30g butter on a medium-low heat.
+- Take a medium saucepan and melt 30 g unsalted butter over a medium-low heat.

-- Once the onion is soft, add 110g crab meat and 1 tsp ketchup.
+- Once the onion is soft, add 110 g crab meat and 1 tsp ketchup.
+Mix until well combined.

 - Continue to add the milk one third at a time while whisking continuously.

-- Add ¼ tsp salt, a pinch of black pepper, a pinch of nutmeg and 2 tbsp of grated meltable cheese.
+- Add ¼ tsp salt, 1 pinch black pepper, 1 pinch nutmeg and 2 tbsp cheese.

 - Switch to a spatula and keep mixing until the filling is thickened to the consistency of mashed potato.

-- Transfer to a wide container and allow to cool.
+- Transfer to a wide container and leave to cool.

-- Once cool to the touch, place in the freezer for 30 minutes or until firm and easy to shape.
+- Once cool enough to touch, place in the freezer for 30 minutes or until firm and easy to shape.

 Shaping and frying

-- Prepare two plates, one with 3 tbsp of flour and one with 75g panko breadcrumbs.
+- Prepare two plates, one with flour for dusting and one with 75 g panko breadcrumbs.

 - Remove the crab filling from the freezer and cut into 8 equal pieces.